PrestaShop/prestashop.github.io/news/_posts/2016-05-27-prestashop-day-paris-2016-barcamp-schedule.md

 ---
 layout: post
-title:  "Symfony, PHP performance, Cloud e-commerce, SEO, Customer Returns and more: what we will talk about at the PrestaShop Day barcamp"
+title:  "Barcamp conversations: Symfony, PHP performance, Cloud e-commerce, SEO, Customer Returns and more!"
-subtitle: "Come and contribute live with us in Paris!"
+subtitle: "What we will talk about at the PrestaShop Day barcamp"
 date:   2016-05-27 09:00:00
 author: [ xavierborderie ]
 icon: icon-laptop